 Convolution smooths data by using a weighted moving average.
 Convolution filter properties appear on the Operations Browser for all iTools.
-See "Convolution Filter" on page 127 in Chapter 8, "Common Operations" for details on applying convolution.
+See "Convolution Filter" on page 122 for details on applying convolution.

 For each property, the type of control and the values that can be assigned are listed.
 For a description of how a particular control is used, refer to.